takenet/blip-sdk-js/README.md

 #### Transport packages

-The MessagingHubClient class uses transport classes defined according to the Lime procotol specification from the [lime-js](https://github.com/takenet/lime-js) package.
+The BlipSdk class uses transport classes defined according to the Lime procotol specification from the [lime-js](https://github.com/takenet/lime-js) package.
 There are a few official packages for Lime transport classes publicly available on NPM and on our [Github](https://github.com/takenet), but we plan on building more transport classes for node.js and the browser:
 - [WebSocketTransport](https://github.com/takenet/lime-transport-websocket)

 In order to use these transport classes in your project you must also include their script files using either npm or unpkg (refer to the [How to use](#how-to-use) section).